antcatalina/data-viewer/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📝 License

-MIT License - feel free to use this project for personal or commercial purposes.

 ## 🙏 Acknowledgments

 - [Recharts](https://recharts.org/) for beautiful React charts